 Reduced logging to disk

-A common concern for low-resource systems like the Raspberry Pi that rely on SD cards forstorage, is that the cards ware out from excessive write operations.
+Wear-out from excessive write operations is a common concern for low-resource systems like the Raspberry Pi that relies on SD cards for storage.
 Fedora defaults are already quite good in this area.
 You should still review any extra software you’ve installed to the system to make sure they’re well-behaved.

 Excessive log writing can be a source of unnecessary writes.
 Except for CRIT, ALERT or EMERG who are written to disk immediately, the systemd journal will only log to disk every five minutes (the SyncIntervalSec option controls this behavior).
 This is a nice way to reduce log-writes.
 You should review your /var/log/ directory and reconfigure programs not currently logging to systmed, and refer to their manuals for ways to reduce their logging verbosity.
 You probably don’t need all log messages.